-Once you have read the guidance and assessed where an 'A' Board can be placed, you need to complete and submit the application form to the council.
+Once you have read the guidance and assessed where an "A" Board can be placed, you need to complete the application form and submit it to the council together with payment.
 It is important that you provide all necessary information.
 Once we have received an application, it will be assessed to ensure the guidance criteria have been met.
-We will then contact you to advise of the status of your application and how to make payment.
-All new applications for an 'A' board are subject to a public 28 day consultation period.
-The applicant is required to complete and display the notice provided within the application form in a prominent position (e.g. shop window), that it can be viewed by the public for 28 days.
-This is because the legislation requires that the public receives prior notification and that, if they have reason, they can make representations to the Council regarding the proposed placing of the 'A' Board on the highway.
+If that is the case, we shall issue you a notice of an intention to grant a permission which you must display in such a position (e.g. shop window) that it can be viewed by the public for 28 days.
+This is because the legislation requires that the public receives prior notification and that, if they have reason, they can make representations to the Council regarding the proposed placing of the "A" Board on the highway.
 Following this 28 day period, if no representations have been received the permission will be granted.
-A permit will be issued and you may place the 'A' Board on the footway at the approved location.
+A permit will be issued and you may place the "A" Board on the footway at the approved location.
 However, if representations are received during the 28 day notification period these representations together with the application, will be assessed by members who will determine whether or not to grant permission.
 Further details are available upon request.